Detailed course offerings (Time Schedule) are available for

 PUBPOL 522 Financial Management and Budgeting (4)

-An introduction to financial and management accouting, and an overview of public and nonprofit budgeting systems.
+An introduction to financial and management accounting, and an overview of public and nonprofit budgeting systems.
 Covers tools and techniques for budget analysis and the use of financial information in managerial decision making.

 View course details in MyPlan: PUBPOL 522

 Covers more advanced topics in governmental budgeting.
 Provides an overview of the functions, expenditures, and revenues of federal, state, and local governments.
-Prerequisite: PUBPOL 522.
+Recommended: PUBPOL 522, or instructor permission.
+Recommended: PUBPOL 522

 View course details in MyPlan: PUBPOL 523

 Covers financial management in public agencies, with the primary focus on state and local government.
-Prerequisite: PUBPOL 522.
+Prerequisite: PUBPOL 522, or instructor permission.

 View course details in MyPlan: PUBPOL 524

 Provides a review of qualitative field research methods, exposure to writing from the field, and opportunities to try practicing fieldwork.
-Emphasizes study design, case selection, and field notes.
+Emphasizes study design, case selection, interviewing techniques, survey design, and field notes.
 Addresses coding, analysis, writing, and presenting findings.

 View course details in MyPlan: PUBPOL 525